 Well, say no more!
 Today, I will show you how you can make your dull footage look more appealing to the viewer’s eyes.
 So, let’s get rolling with the basics of Color grading vs. Color correction to make your footage look fantastic, professional, and cinematic.

 The terms colour grading and colour correction are often used interchangeably, although they have different purposes.
 However, it’s imperative to know what these processes are, what they are used for, and how they are different, especially if you want to start a career in video editing or motion graphics.

 So, before we jump into how to improve your video quality, let’s get a clear picture of Color grading vs. color correction.

-Getting started with color correction
+Getting started with Colour Correction

-Color correcting the footage
+1. Colour-correcting the footage

 So, once you click on Basic Correction in the Lumetri Color Window, a window will appear, showing you some settings like:

 You can add points and drag them to make adjustments in shadows, mid-tones, and highlights with more accuracy.
 You can edit individual colour channels in curves, red, blue, green, and white.